KBandipo/KBandipo/README.md

 ### Little facts about me 🧑

 - 🧞 I'm a Tech Enthusiast.
-- 🔭 I’m currently into Frontend Web Development.
+- 🔭 I’m currently into Quality Assurance and Frontend Web Development.
-- 🌱 I’m currently learning React and JavaScript.
+- 🌱 I use JavaScript, React, and Typescript.
 - 🤔 I’m looking for help with an internship with any Tech organization that would add to my growth.
 - 😄 Pronouns: <b>I/Me</b>
 - ⚡ Fun fact: I love music, I play the piano and the guitar, and I teach the Word.